RealWagmi/anon-integration-guide/projects/binanceusdm/README.md

 ### Info on positions and balances

 - Show all my positions on @binanceusdm
-- Show my position on BTC/USDT on @binanceusdm
+- Show my BTC/USDT position on @binanceusdm
 - Show all of my BTC positions on @binanceusdm

 ### Info on open orders